 Getting around Istanbul

-Istanbul has a modern metro system complemented by private and state-owned buses (tel: 444 1871, in Turkey only; www.iett.gov.tr/en).
+Istanbul has a modern metro system complemented by private and state-owned buses (www.iett.gov.tr/en).
 Trams run through the city centre to the outlying suburbs.

 Light railway services operate to Atatürk airport, the main bus station and Aksaray, and Haydarpasa and Gebze Banliyö.
 Information on rail, metro and trams is available from Istanbul Ulasim (tel: +90 212 568 9970; www.istanbululasim.com.tr).

-More unusual transport services include funiculars between Kabatas and Taksim; the vintage Nostaljik Tramvay, which clatters along Istiklal Caddesi; the Tünel underground, built in 1877, which travels the steep hill between Karaköy and Istiklal Caddesi; and the small circular tramway between Kadiköy and Moda.
+More unusual transport services include funiculars between Kabatas and Taksim; the vintage Nostaljik Tramvay, which clatters along Istiklal Caddesi; the Tünel underground, which opened to service in 1874 and travels the steep hill between Karaköy and Beyoğlu; and the small circular tramway between Kadiköy and Moda.

-Passenger ferries (tel: +90 212 251 5000; www.tdi.com.tr) connect points along the Golden Horn and Bosphorus.
+Passenger ferries connect points along the Golden Horn and Bosphorus.
 Buy tokens at dockside kiosks.
-The Deniz Otobusu (sea bus) (tel: +90 850 222 4436; www.ido.com.tr/en) offers a quicker but more expensive service.
-Small privately operated ferries run between Üsküdar and Besiktas.
+The Istanbul Deniz Otobüsleri (sea bus) (tel: +90 850 222 4436; www.ido.com.tr/) offers a quicker but more expensive service.
+Small privately operated ferries also run between Üsküdar and Besiktas.

-The Istanbulkart is a smartcard which you can use on the majority of public transport in the city; it's available at more than 2,000 sales outlets throughout Istanbul.
+The Istanbulkart is a contactless smartcard for fare payment on public transport; it's available at more than 2,000 sales outlets throughout Istanbul.

 You can hail taxis almost anywhere and at any time in Istanbul.
 Turks do not normally tip, but drivers often hope for a tip from foreigners.
-Demand that the meter (taksimetre) is switched on, as it must be by law.
-Reliable taxi companies include Çamlica Turizm Telsiz Taksi (tel: +90 216 318 1859) and Zincirlikuyu Taksi (tel: +90 212 272 3625).
+Demand that the meter (taksimetre) is switched on, and by law it must be switched on too.
+Reliable taxi companies include Çamlica Turizm Telsiz Taksi (tel: +90 216 318 3289).

 Istanbul on Bike (tel: +90 553 440 5544; www.istanbulonbike.com) hires bikes and runs cycling tours.